 3. Your rights

-– Right of access:right
+– Right to information:

 a) the processing

-If an interested party wishes to exercise this right to withdraw consent, they may, at any time and by any means of communication, contact an employee of the controller.
+If a data subject wishes to exercise this right to withdraw consent, they can contact an employee of the controller at any time and by any means of communication.

 – Right to rectification:

-If a data subject wishes to avail himself of this right to information, he may, at any time, contact an employee of the controller.
+If a data subject wishes to exercise this right to information, they can contact an employee of the controller at any time.

-(a ) the personal data are no longer necessary for the purposes for which they were collected or otherwise processed.
+a ) The personal data are no longer necessary for the purposes for which they were collected or otherwise processed.

-d) the personal data were processed unlawfully.
+d) the personal data have been processed unlawfully.

 – Right to restriction of processing:

-If an interested party wishes to exercise this right to restriction of processing, they may, at any time, contact an employee of the controller.
+If a data subject wishes to exercise this right to restriction of processing, they can contact an employee of the controller at any time.

-– Right of opposition to processing:
+– Right to object to processing:

 (1) is necessary for the conclusion or performance of a contract between the data subject and the controller, or

-(3) with the express consent of the.
+(3) takes place with the express consent of the.

 Bavarian State Office for Data Protection Supervision

-Tel .: 0981 – 53 1300
+Tel .: 0981 / 180093-0

-4. Collection of personal data when visiting our website / Cookies
+4. Collection of personal data when visiting our website / cookies

 – IP address